rafaga/databaseCreator/README.md

 TODO:

   * support more databases engines
-  * support more customizing settings
+  * customizing settings
+  * rewrite it in Rust

 Dependencies: